AdobeDocs/workfront.en/help/quicksilver/maestro/manage-relationship-fields.md

 * You can view fields other users create and fields created by you are visible to everyone who has access to Maestro.
 * A relationship-type field is a connection from one record type to another.
 The relationship-type field displays the record type you connect to.
 For this reason, we will refer to the relationship-type field as the "linked record field."
 * You can add fields from the record types you connect.
 For this reason, we will refer to the fields that belong to the connected record types as "linked fields".
-* You can select the records you connect to in the linked record type field.
+* After you create individual records for a record type, you can select the records you connect to in the linked record type field.
 * You cannot select the values for the linked fields, as they automatically populate from the original record type they belong to.
 * You can edit linked record fields.
 You cannot edit linked fields.